electric-eloquence/gulp4-run-sequence/README.md

 ### Use within gulp submodules

-If you have a complex gulp setup with your tasks split up across different files, gulp4-run-sequence might not be able to find each task, and will error that the task was never defined.
+If you have a complex gulp setup, with your tasks split up across different files, gulp4-run-sequence might not be able to find every task, and will error that such tasks were never defined.
 In this case, you can configure gulp4-run-sequence to look at the gulp within the submodule, like so:

 ```javascript